amw-zero/concerning_quality/_posts/2021-12-30-quality-and-paradigm.md

 done
 ```

-`AutoCorres` provides the proof tactic `wp` which converts a Hoare triple into the weakest precondition needed to be satisfied in order for the postcondition to hold, an [old trick from Djikstra](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD04xx/EWD472.html).
-One absolutely invaluable benefit of moving from C to higher-order logic for reasoning is that we can use functional programming with a bit of added logic on top to define the semantics of Hoare triples.
+`AutoCorres` provides the proof tactic `wp` which converts a Hoare triple into the weakest precondition needed to be satisfied in order for the postcondition to hold, an [old trick from Djikstra](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD04xx/EWD472.html) that allows us to reduce a Hoare triple into a single logical formula that we need to prove.
+One absolutely invaluable benefit of moving from C to higher-order logic for reasoning is that we can use functional programming with a bit of added logic on top to define the semantics of a program along with Hoare triples about it.
 Once we do that, we can prove all kinds of things using only term simplification, which is what the `unfolding update_arr'_def and array_mem_valid_def` and `apply(auto simp: fun_upd_def)` lines mean - the proof is literally just a transformation of the code until the left hand side of an equation exactly matches the right hand side.
-This is only possible because of the heap being explicitly modeled, and couldn't be done by using the imperative code.
+This is only possible because of the heap being explicitly modeled, and couldn't be done by using the imperative code directly.

-Like I said, where functional and imperative programming intersect is where
+# Outro

+By using each paradigm for what it's best at, we can formally reason about execution all the way down to the machine level when necessary.
+That isn't to say that we should only reserve FP for reasoning within a proof assistant.
+There are plenty of optimizations out there that can translate FP code into efficient machine code, the classic example being tail-call elimination.
+But, sometimes, embracing the machine is the right call and can lead to unparalleled performance improvements.
+There are also times where imperative code is just inherently more clear, with nothing to do with performance.
+As they say, choose the right tool for the right job.

+Understanding the strengths of each paradigm, though, rather than seeing either as a one-size fits all solution to all of software's problems is the key to determining which one is right and when.

 ---
 [^fn1]: We'll leave out other paradigms from this discussion, such as logic programming, acknowledging that FP and imperative aren't the only possible programming paradigms.